SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-02/2020-12-02-junior-panic.md

 ## // CHARM MANSION // ##

 <i>TRENTE GAGARIN returns to the CHARM residence.
-She and McCOY had fled in a panic after hearing the barking of a dog while scouting the MARSCAPONE house.</i>
+She and TRELAINE had fled in a panic after hearing the barking of a dog while scouting the MARSCAPONE house.</i>

 <i>It is just as well; the sun threatens to rise.
 TRENTE shapeshifts in a puff of smoke and reappears in her human form.
 She is thin and tall, although her most impressive feature is a thick head of bright pink hair.</i>